mozilla/open-leadership-framework/_articles/framework.md

 ## Hello & welcome!

 Hi!
-We’re Mozilla, a global non-profit fueling the movement for Internet health.
+We are Mozilla, a global non-profit fueling the movement for Internet health.
 Our mission is to ensure the Internet is a global public resource, open and accessible to all.
-We work for an Internet that truly puts people first, where individuals can shape their own experience and are empowered, safe and independent. onwer
+We work for an Internet that truly puts people first, where individuals can shape their own experience and are empowered, safe and independent.

 A healthy Internet helps people live and learn online.
 It includes everyone in its possibilities.
 It belongs to the people and resists being closed off or broken apart.
-On a healthy Internet, we are all free to share and benefit from one another's innovative, new ideas because of a culture of inclusivity, openness, and care.
+On a healthy Internet, we are all free to share and benefit from one another's innovative, new ideas because of a culture of inclusivity, openness and care.
 We work together there to fight harassment, engage critically with media, and help ourselves and our communities to maintain control of our own online lives.

 Some big ideas connected to [Internet health](https://internethealthreport.org/) include: